alexanderlange53/svars/README.md

 # Estimated scale of the standardized B: 0.5069822 0.9260285 0.7849987
 # Standard errors of the scale:          0.06375649 0.0969339 0.1801454
 ```
-The summary includes some general informations on the estimation (see `?id.ngml`) and the decomposition of the covariance matrix which relates the reduced form errors and the structural errors.
-Furthermore, the resulting matrix represents the on impact effects of structural shocks on the variables.
-Since the structural matrix is only identified up to sign and permutation, the user (probably) needs to rearrange the columns according to economic theory.
-As an example, we order the columns according to a specific sign pattern.
+The summary includes general information on the estimation (see `?id.ngml`) and the decomposition of the covariance matrix which relates the reduced form errors and the structural errors.
+The resulting matrix represents the on impact effects of structural shocks on the variables.
+Since the structural matrix is only identified up to sign and permutation, the user (probably) needs to rearrange the columns to obtain a reasonable economic interpretation.
+As an example, we order the columns according to an economically derived sign pattern.
 Afterwards, we can calculate impulse response functions.

 ```r
 structural.form$B <- structural.form$B[,c(3,2,1)]